Looking at Independent Work from Different Perspectives: A Discussion with the Coalition for Workforce Innovation

 Food and Drug Administration Position on CBD

 The CBD market is projected to be $20 billion by 2024.
 Direct selling companies have already started selling and researching how they might offer products with these ingredients.
-But, the legal standard regarding CBD is at best unclear.
-The United States Food and Drug Administration will detail current developments and state of the law on sales, marketing and research on these materials.
+This conversation will explore the legal and regulatory landscape of hemp derived CBD and the issues that arise when it’s marketed as a dietary supplement as well as a topical product.
+The United States Food and Drug Administration will detail current developments and state of the law on sales, marketing and research on these products.

 State of the 2020 Election: Opportunities and Challenges for Direct Selling